ananyahegde/IMDB-movie-classifier/README.md

-# 🎬 Movie Review Analyzer
+# 🎬 Movie Review Classifier
 This is a movie review sentiment classifier built using both machine learning and deep learning techniques.
 It combines a fast Naive Bayes model with a context-aware BiLSTM to provide reliable classification.
 The tool runs locally and includes a simple, interactive web interface for input and results.

 ## ⚡ Features